StefanKruse/LAVESI/README.txt

 Mitchell T.D. & Jones P.D.
 (2005) An improved method of constructing a database of monthly climate observations and associated high-resolution grids.
 International Journal of Climatology, 25, 693–712.

 /* ------------------------------------ */

+Start a simulation:
+1. compile the code with the help of the makefile: "make all"
+2. update the settings of the simulation run in the parameter file
+3. execute the program: "./wachstum"

+/* ------------------------------------ */